argonautproject/us-core-patient-data-feed/spec.md

 1. Clients MAY include multiple resource types by supplying multiple filter-criteria extensions in a Subscription request; Servers SHALL process all supplied filter-criteria extensions.
 2. Clients SHALL NOT include `patient=` filters for different patients in the same Subscription.
 3. Servers SHOULD adjust the requested Subscription before persisting, based on the supported types and filters.
+4. If a server cannot support a requested filter and must broaden it, the server SHALL set the Subscription status to "error"  before persisting it.
-4. Clients SHOULD review the persisted Subscription resource to understand which resource types and filters are in effect.
+5. Clients SHALL review the persisted Subscription resource to understand which resource types and filters are in effect.
+If the Subscription has been persisted with a status of "error", the client MAY detect broadened filters and acknowledge them by updating the Subscription to set status back to "requested".

 Examples:
 - A server that does not support CareTeam resources might remove the client's `CareTeam` filter-criteria extension to indicate that CareTeam resources will never trigger notifications.